 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Barclaycard Arrival Plus® World Elite Mastercard® and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
+Offers for The Amex EveryDay® Preferred Credit Card from American Express and Barclaycard Arrival Plus® World Elite Mastercard® are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 The rise of low-cost carriers (LCC’s) has had a massive impact on air travel over the last decade.
 What were once legacy carrier strongholds are now peppered with low-cost airlines offering heavily discounted fares.

 A common complaint from award travelers is that many LCC's don’t participate in global reservations networks, airline alliances, or frequent flyer partnerships, making it difficult to book tickets with points or miles.

 While the price of revenue tickets is low enough to justify paying cash, you can also use points and miles to book award flights on low-cost carriers.
 Some you can book directly through the respective travel portals, others need to be booked over the phone, and if all else fails, you can redeem points as a statement credit against tickets purchased directly from the airline.

 Beware of Hidden Fees on Low-Cost Carriers